maximus5684/dotnet-globalize-builder/README.md

 		<script type="text/javascript" src="~/Scripts/GlobalizeBuilder.ashx"></script>
 	</head>

-When all features are implemented and all CLDR data are used, the script weighs in at around 385KB.
+When all features are implemented and all CLDR data are used, the output of the handler weighs in at around 385KB.
 Some client-side caching settings are included to help with bandwidth and page load times but refreshing the page will re-download the contents of the script.
 Server-side caching of the output of the script would likely also help.